JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compile.rst

 .. _compile_mesonh_with_rttov:

-RTTOV for optional radiative computation
+Radiative computation (RTTOV)
 -----------------------------------------------------------------------------

-RTTOV (Radiative Transfer for TOVS) is a very fast radiative transfer model for passive visible, infrared and microwave downward-viewing satellite radiometers, spectrometers and interferometers.
+RTTOV (Radiative Transfer for TOVS) is a highly efficient radiative transfer model designed for passive visible, infrared, and microwave satellite radiometers, spectrometers, and interferometers.
-When coupled with Meso-NH, RTTOV enables a direct comparison between simulation outputs and satellite observations, removing the need for additional assumptions or inversions.
+It facilitates a direct comparison between model simulations and satellite observations, eliminating the need for additional assumptions or inversion processes.
-For that, you need to download and compile RTTOV first, then you need to compile Meso-NH including RTTOV.
-Meso-NH is coupled to the last version of RTTOV (14.0) but this version is not include in the Meso-NH's package because it needs a licence agrement.
+To use this functionality in Meso-NH, you must first download and compile RTTOV separately.
+Then, you need to recompile Meso-NH with RTTOV.
+While Meso-NH is compatible with the latest version of RTTOV (v14.1), this version is not included in the Meso-NH package due to licensing restrictions.

 Before compiling RTTOV, you need to compile NetCDF and HDF5 libraries:

 .. code-block:: bash
+   :substitutions:

-   cd MNH/src/
+   cd |MNH_directory_extract_current|/src/
    ./configure
    . ../conf/profile_mesonh-your_configuration
    make cdf

-Download the RTTOV package :file:`rttov140.tar.xz` by following the instructions given on the `RTTOV website <https://nwpsaf.eu/site/software/rttov/>`_  and untar the RTTOV zip file :file:`rttov140.tar.xz`:
+Download the RTTOV package :file:`rttov141.tar.xz` by following the instructions given on the `RTTOV website <https://nwpsaf.eu/site/software/rttov/>`_  and untar the RTTOV zip file :file:`rttov141.tar.xz`:

 .. code-block:: bash
+   :substitutions:

-   cd MNH/src/LIB
+   cd |MNH_directory_extract_current|/src/LIB
-   mkdir RTTOV-14.0
+   mkdir RTTOV-14.1
-   cd RTTOV-14.0
+   cd RTTOV-14.1
-   tar xJf rttov140.tar.xz
+   tar xJf rttov141.tar.xz
    cd build

 Then you have to edit :file:`Makefile.local` file and set HDF5_PREFIX, FFLAGS_NETCDF, LDFLAGS_NETCDF and LDFLAGS_HDF5 as shown below: